-Before I lay out the issues as I see them and offer a solution, I want to make it perfectly clear that mid-major D1 schools across the country play great softball!
-However, if the NCAA really believes all D1 softball programs are in the same class, the postseason tournament would not be dominated by a few power conferences.
+Before I lay out the issues and offer a solution, I want to make it perfectly clear that mid-major D1 schools across the country play great softball!
+However, if the NCAA really believes all D1 softball programs are in the same class, the postseason tournament would not be dominated by the power conferences each year.

 The Numbers Don’t Lie